ovh/docs/pages/web_cloud/email_and_collaborative_solutions/mx_plan/faq-zimbra/guide.en-gb.md

 ## Objective

-As part of the MX Plan solution upgrade, a migration is planned from the current solution using Outlook Web App (OWA) webmail to the Zimbra solution and its webmail.
+As part of the MX Plan solution upgrade, a migration is planned from the current solution using Outlook Web Access (OWA) webmail to the Zimbra solution and its webmail.

 If you are affected by this migration, you will find the most frequently asked questions here.